X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: The Distribution of X-Ray binaries

 \subsection{The Observation of X-Ray binaries}

-X-ray binaries (XRBs) emit bright light in the sky when observed in X-rays, making them one of the brightest objects in the electromagnetic spectrum.
+XRBs emit bright light in the sky when observed in X-rays, making them one of the brightest objects in the electromagnetic spectrum.

-XRBs, such as those studied by \citep{verbunt1993origin} and \citep{2017hsn..book.1499C}, represent a class of binary stellar systems where a compact object, potentially a stellar-mass black hole or neutron star known as the accretor, orbits a common center of gravity with a companion star providing material.
+XRBs, such as those studied by ~\citep{verbunt1993origin} and ~\citep{2017hsn..book.1499C}, represent a class of binary stellar systems where a compact object, potentially a stellar-mass black hole or neutron star known as the accretor, orbits a common center of gravity with a companion star providing material.
 These binaries can be categorized into two main groups based on the mass of the companion star.

-High-mass X-ray binaries (HMXBs) studied by \citep{2012MNRAS.425..595R}, and \citep{2019NewAR..8601546K} feature massive companion stars which shed material through stellar winds in an ongoing manner.
+High-mass X-ray binaries (HMXBs) studied by ~\citep{2012MNRAS.425..595R}, and ~\citep{2019NewAR..8601546K} feature massive companion stars which shed material through stellar winds in an ongoing manner.
 This material is then captured and heated by the central compact object, leading to the emission of non-thermal X-rays.

-Now, there are 4 HMXBs have been detected at high energies by Fermi-Lat, LS5039, Cygnus X-1, Cygnus X-3, SS 433 and LS I+61 303.
-At least three are detected in Ultrahigh-Energies by LHAASO, including SS 433, Cygnus X-3 and Cygnus X-1.
+Now, 5 HMXBs have been detected at high energies by Fermi-LAT, including LS 5039, Cygnus X-1, Cygnus X-3, SS 433 and LS I+61 303.
+Among them, LS 5039 and LS I+61 303 are classified as gamma-ray binaries due to their prominent high-energy gamma-ray emissions, while the others are standard HMXBs.
+At least three are detected in Ultra-high-Energies by LHAASO, including SS 433, Cygnus X-3 and Cygnus X-1.

 Relatively speaking, low-massive X-ray binary stars (LMXBs) have a small companion star and a black hole or neutron star undergoing accretion.
-These compact celestial bodies play a crucial role in the initiation of strong jets, which generate non thermal radiation across various wavelengths, \citep{2022abn..book.....C}.
+These compact celestial bodies play a crucial role in the initiation of strong jets, which generate non-thermal radiation across various wavelengths ~\citep{2022abn..book.....C}.